My Agitations; The French Dissenter

 knots of complex relationships developing in the gallery space and within CAS.

-I was also interested to use another artist’s words as a way
+I was interested in using another artist’s words as a way

-space, I invited them in my work to create new meanings.
-(No reaction as yet
+space, I invited them into my work to create new meanings (no interjection has yet

 I did not mark the work as my own either when presented in

-in ways that I was not expected to act.
+in ways that I was not expected.
 Exploring acts of social activism in

-the world, I decided to start a hunger strike on day one of my week at the
+the world, I began a hunger strike on day one of my week at the

-and for me to measure their will to engage with the rest of the group.
+and to evaluate their commitment to engagement with the rest of the group.

-the limits between the private and the public body.
+the limits between the private and public body.

 As the project developed, characters emerged from the tent,